-“Packages cannot be sent to the Orient at this time.
+Packages cannot be sent to the Orient at this time.
 When transportation facilities are available a package permit will be issued you.

-“Further information will be forwarded you as soon as it is received.
+Further information will be forwarded you as soon as it is received.

 Howard F. Bresee

-Chief Information Bureau”
+Chief Information Bureau

-The POWs noticed a change in the running of the camp on November 7.
+The POWs noticed a change in the running of the camp on November 7th.
 There was only one detachment of guards and only Americans were cooking for the Japanese.
 The Japanese supply warehouse was broken into and sugar and milk were found to be missing.
 The POW punishment was that they would not receive their meat ration that day.
 Later in the day, the order was changed and the POWs received the meat ration.
 The Japanese explanation was, “We know the Americans did not steal the foods.”

-The POWs received on December 7, 1943, ½ a pound of sugar, 2 cans of soluble coffee, 2 chocolate emergency rations, 1 pound of prunes, and a ½ pound cheese.
+The POWs received on December 7, 1943, ½ a pound of sugar, 2 cans of soluble coffee, 2 chocolate emergency rations, 1 pound of prunes, and a ½ pound of cheese.
 The items were perishable goods that came from the Red Cross Christmas boxes sent to the camp.
-That night they received a Japanese “news sheet” that told of the terrible American losses in the southwest pacific.
+That night they received a Japanese “news sheet” that told of the terrible American losses in the southwest Pacific.
 According to the sheet, the U.S. had lost most of its navy.
 It also stated that the U.S. lost 5 carriers, 2 cruisers, and a battleship in the Gilberts, and 37 ships were lost at Bougainville.
 On the 11th, they received more coffee, two cans of cheese, two chocolate bars, and two boxes of raisins.

-On Christmas eve the Japanese gave each man an unopened Red Cross box.
+On Christmas Eve the Japanese gave each man an unopened Red Cross box.
 Inside the POWs found cigarettes which usually were missing from the boxes.
-From 9:00 P.M. until midnight on Christmas eve, carolers were all over the camp.
+From 9:00 P.M. until midnight on Christmas Eve, carolers were all over the camp.
 Christmas started with midnight mass for the Catholics with Protestant services at 5:30 A.M.
 Bango was at 7:00 A.M. instead of 6:30.
 The Japanese also handed out to each man an unopened Red Cross box.

 One of the changes that took place in January 1944 was that the POWs on the work details were no longer beaten.
-The farm detail where the POWs received the worse beatings was considered the best detail to be on.
+The farm detail where the POWs received the worst beatings was considered the best detail to be on.
 The POWs received in January another Red Cross box around the 19th.
-Inside was 3 cans of beef, 4 cans of butter, 1 spam, 1 purity loaf, 1 salmon, 1 Pate, 1 canned milk, and jam.
+Inside were 3 cans of beef, 4 cans of butter, 1 spam, 1 purity loaf, 1 salmon, 1 Pate, 1 canned milk, and jam.
 In addition, the POWs received packs of cigarettes.
 Those who received ¼ of sugar on December 7 received ½ a pound of cocoa.